-The mission of the TPMP is to coordinate PHL reduction in grains (cereals and pulses), enhance capacity of stakeholders and carry out research and advocacy to increase income of men and women smallholder farmers in Tanzania.
+The mission of the TPMP is to enhance capacity of stakeholders, to carry out research and advocacy to influence PHM policy and practice in Tanzania.

 The strategic objectives of the TPMP are:

-- Advocacy for formulation and implementation of PHM policy conducted
+2. Conduct advocacy for formulation and implementation of PHM strategy and related policies.

-- Capacity of stakeholders to address various issues on PHM enhanced
+3. Enhance capacity of stakeholders to address various issues on PHM

-- Research on PHM is done and results disseminated to stakeholders
+5. Conduct research on PHM and disseminate results to stakeholders

-- Capacity of the PHM platform to carry out its operations efficiently and effectively enhanced
+6. Enhance capacity of the PHM platform to carry out its operations efficiently and effectively.

-- Support the development a National PHM strategy
+2. Support finalization of the on-going development of the National PHM strategy